JoranJix/Undressify/README.md

 Friends on your friends list can now undress you without an extra entry.<br>
 All old data, objects and scripts are lost forever.
 So a new start had to be made.<br>

+- Pro.
+Keep your complexity low by not wearing any transparent body parts
+- Pro.
+No need to search allover your inventory to change clothing layers.

 ## Bug Reporting

 If you discover a bug or a problem, please open an issue here on GitHub! or send a notecard to Miko Astral<br>